bravetechnologycoop/BraveSensor/README.md

 npm run test
 ```

-The ests run automatically on Travis on every push to GitHub and every time a pull request is created.
+The tests run automatically on Travis on every push to GitHub and every time a pull request is created.

 # Dev or Prod Deployment